 The way in which a work of art is treated depends on the type of materials used to make it, as well as the degree and type of degradation or damage.
 The extent and choice of the restoration process is also largely determined by the work's original technique.
 There will, for example, be large differences in the treatment of an oil painting, a watercolour, a drawing in ink, a work in chalk, printed material and a photograph.

-Discover stories about sculptures from the conservator
+Discover stories about contemporary art and sculptures from the conservator

 A house of hoses and rubber bits